cyberthread/descriptionList/README.md

 ## Evaluation
 Each requirement noted above will be evaluated as "meets", "approaches" or "does not meet."

-10% Content
+10% Content\
-30% Technical
+30% Technical\
-30% Process
+30% Process\
 30% Design

+## Submission
+Submit this exercise on blackboard.
+Include the following:
+- [ ] URL to live site
+- [ ] URL to Miro board